 Guardianship in Texas for Adults

 While Texas law lays out provisions for determining those who have priority to serve as the guardian of an incapacitated adult, it is necessary for the Probate Court to make an official appointment of a guardian for any adult who needs one.
 Generally, the surviving spouse or children of the incapacitated adult will have priority to serve.
 From there, the Estates Code establishes a mechanism for determining the best person to serve as the guardian.

 Because of the growing number of adults in the United States who become incapacitated prior to their deaths, the need to appoint guardians for such people has increased substantially in recent years.
 Likewise, it is generally necessary to appoint a guardian for younger adults who may have been born with a disability that leaves them incapable of taking care of themselves when they become adults.
 Likewise, adults who may have been injured in an accident and who are no longer capable of caring for themselves will need guardians to make decisions for them.

 Guardianships for both minors and adults are generally very complex.
-The attorneys at Ford+Bergner LLP routinely advise clients related to these matters, and we encourage anyone having questions related to these issues to contact us for more information.
+The attorneys at Ford+Bergner LLP routinely advise clients related to these matters, and we encourage anyone having questions related to these issues to contact us using the form provided for more information.